mooreArrqs/alx-system_engineering-devops/0x19-postmortem/README.md

 There were a number of failed requests and the web application was down.
 The user experience got affected immensely as almost 62% of the users were  affected.

 >> Root cause:
 The root cause was the insufficient configuration of the Nginx server to handle increased load, compounded by a lack of adequate resource monitoring and scaling strategies.
+Talking about unexpected life triggers, wheww...

 * Timeline

 .
-07:00 SAT - The monitoring tool detected that there was an increase in error rates and a slow response times.
+07:00 SAT - The monitoring tool quickly detected that there was an increase in error rates and a slow response times.
 .
 07:10 SAT - The on-call software engineer began investigating the web server.
 .
 07:18 SAT - The initial assumption was that the issue was due to backend service failure.
 Back end services were then checked and found to be operating perfectly.
 .
 07:27 SAT - Ongoing investigation for Nginx web server.
 .
 07:35 SAT - Contacted the network team to assist with diagnostics.
+Scrutinizing the situation.
 .
 08:00 SAT -  Discovered that Nginx was not properly configured to handle the current load due to insufficient worker processes and connections settings.
 .
 08:35 SAT - After investigating Nginx web server adjustments were made to increase the worker processes and connections.
+At least there was some progress here. (relief)
 .
 08:55 SAT - Applied configuration changes and restarted the Nginx service.
-.
+Now, what next?
+(Anticipating) .
 09:17 SAT - When the system restart after changes were implemented, there was a significant drop in error rates and improvement in response times.
 .
 09:58 SAT - Incident resolved, normal operation restored.
+Applaud, finally!!

 * Root Cause and Resolution